 Turkish Van

-This is one of the few domestic cat breeds that feel totally comfortable in water.
-In fact, they might try to play in your tub, sink, or — if you’re not careful — even the toilet.
+While the Turkish Van Cat is not very fond of sitting on laps, they will happily cuddle next to you and sleep in your bed.
+They are one of the few domestic cat breeds that are completely comfortable in water.
+In fact, they may even try to play in your bathtub, sink, or even the toilet if you’re not careful.

-The Van is not a cat to leave home alone for long periods of time.
-Due to their high intelligence, they need plenty of stimulation to prevent boredom.
-If they don’t get it, then they may seek their own fun with destructive behavior.
-Also, don’t leave your breakable items out in the open.
-This kitty has a habit of knocking things over just to see what will happen.
+The Van is not a cat that you should leave home alone for long periods of time.
+They are highly intelligent and need plenty of stimulation to prevent boredom.
+If they don’t get it, they may create their own fun by engaging in destructive behavior.
+Also, don’t leave your breakable items out in the open, as Turkish Van cats have a habit of knocking things over just to see what will happen.

 Known as the swimming cat for his propensity to play in bodies of water—or at least to enjoy splashing his paws in it—the Turkish Van is an ancient breed thought to have originated in the Lake Van area of Turkey.
 The mountainous and rugged landscape and cold climate of the region no doubt contributed to the development of the Van’s cashmere-like coat and solidly built body.